degski/Sax/README.md

 ## License

 MIT, unless the license in the individual file states differently.
+The library contains no(L)GPL'ed code.